2025 COSAFA Cup

 The 2025 COSAFA Cup, officially known as the 2025 Hollywoodbets COSAFA Cup (for sponsorship purposes), was the 24th edition of the COSAFA Cup, the annual international football championship organised by COSAFA for the senior men's national teams of their member associations.
 South Africa hosted the tournament for the eighth consecutive year, from 4 to 15 June 2025.
 The tournament involved 14 teams.

+This tournament was not recognized by FIFA as an official A-match.

 Angola were the defending champions, having secured their fourth title in the previous edition.

 Participation

 All 14 COSAFA member nations are eligible to participate in the competition, with members from other regional confederations also eligible to join by invitation, either to complete the number of participating teams or to replace any that withdrew.

 Participating teams

 In May 2025, it was announced that 13 of the 14 COSAFA member nations would take part in the tournament, with Morocco from UNAF completing the lineup in place of Seychelles, who did not return for this edition.
 On 29 May, Morocco withdrew from the competition and were replaced by Tanzania from CECAFA.
 Of the 14 participating nations, Madagascar and Mauritius returned to the competition after missing the previous two and one editions, respectively.